Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 Check-in after 13.00 and check-out before 9.30 am

-Check-in location is the main reception desk located in the Grange Road Porter’s Lodge on site and collect their room key – this is manned 24 hours
+Check-in location is the main reception desk located in the Grange Road Porter’s Lodge – this is manned 24 hours

 Breakfast is served on the main site in the Garden restaurant - full English and other options between 7.30 and 9.00am